MCI Fellows

 Noman is a PhD candidate in the Georg group at the University of Minnesota in the Department of Medicinal Chemistry and the Institute for Therapeutics Discovery and Development.
 His research goal is to develop RARɑ antagonists as male contraceptive agents.
 RARɑ is a receptor for vitamin A metabolite - retinoic acid - and is essential for the production of sperm.
 Noman aims to block RARɑ signaling using drug-like small molecules to inhibit the sperm production.
 Support from MCI allows him to expand his work, learn new skills, and advance his career.

 Interested in becoming an MCI Fellow?
-More information on our Funding page.
+More information on our Funding Opportunities page.